nalank1/tictactoe/README.md

 # Tic-Tac-Toe
-<p>This repository contains the implementation of tictactoe by using Javascript, HTML and CSS.</p>
+<p>This repository contains the implementation of tictactoe by using Javascript, HTML, CSS and PHP.</p>
 <p>This will be a submission for CSI3140 </p>

 ## For Detailed Information about the Game